Chapter 7 - Money: Creation & Growth

 Let’s look at the process with a focus on the US and the US FED.
 Other central banks operate similarly.

 Reserve money is the blood pumping through the financial system.
-It moves when funds flow from one bank to another, say because you, who are banking at Bank A, send money to your buddy who has her account at Bank B. Your deposit in Bank A is nothing but a loan to the bank and so a liability for Bank A. Now with an outflow of some of your money from your account in Bank A, Bank A’s liabilities shrink.
+It moves when funds flow from one bank to another, say because you, who bank at Bank A, send money to your buddy who has her account at Bank B. Your deposit in Bank A is nothing but a loan to the bank and so a liability for Bank A. Now with an outflow of some of your money from your account in Bank A, Bank A’s liabilities shrink.
 Bank A also sees its ‘Reserve’ account with the FED, which is an asset account for the bank, shrink by the same amount.
 Conversely, Bank B sees the deposit account of your buddy go up along with its own ‘Reserve’ account with the FED.
 You may look at the central bank as the spider in the payments system observing how money flows through the FED wire.

 Let’s assume the FED sets a Reserve Requirement Ratio (RRR) of 10%, meaning 10% of a bank’s total deposits have to be in the bank’s Reserve account with the FED at any time.
 More is ok.
 Less is not.
 The FED can set this RRR since it is the supreme supervisor of banks and the entire banking system.
-It’s kind of like a “safety” deposit you need to put up when you rent an apartment.
+It’s kind of like a “security” deposit you need to put up when you rent an apartment.

 Let’s further assume your Bank A has an inflow of $100’000 into its Reserve account since it sold a US Treasury Bill for this amount to the FED.
 The FED has a trading desk so can and does trade securities with banks.
 Total reserves by Bank A have increased by $100’000.
 Since another asset, securities holdings, have shrunk by the same amount, the overall size of the balance sheet of Bank A has not changed.